Nuix/discover-extension-sdk/ExtensionManifest.md

 ## Field Items
 Field items are pre-defined choices for `PickList` fields.

-- `id` <[Number]> Simple identifier for this item, used this to lookup its concrete identifier for each case.
+- `id` <[Number]> Identifier for this item in the manifest, used to lookup its concrete identifier for coding.
 - `name` <[String]> Name of the pick list choice.

 ## Statistics
 Statistics are counters that Ringtail will automatically aggregate across cases and roll up into queryable summaries at the portal.
 These are great for tracking things like feature usage and billing metrics, such as "count of docs processed" and "characters translated".

-- `id` <[Number]> Simple identifier for this field, used this to lookup its concrete identifier for each case.
+- `id` <[Number]> Identifier for this statistic in the manifest, used to lookup its concrete identifier for coding.
 - `name` <[String]> Name of the statistic.